 Noteworthy CharacteristicsGrayish-green foliage, deep-purple bracts.
 Unusual appearance.
 Can be used as an annual.

-CareThrives in a variety of soils and does best in full sun or very light shade.
+CareThrives in a variety of soil types and does best in full sun or very light shade.

-PropagationCollect the seeds in fall and keep them in dry storage over winter.
+PropagationCollect the seeds in fall, and keep them in dry storage over winter.
 Sow the seeds in pots in several batches in spring so that flagging plants can be replaced as needed with fresh, young seedlings.
-Plant out the seedlings when they are about 2-3 inches tall.
+Plant out the seedlings when they are about 2 to 3 inches tall.
 Seed can also be sown in situ after danger of frost is past.

 - Genus : Cerinthe

 - Plant Height : 1 to 3 feet

 - Plant Width : 1 to 3 feet

 - Uses : Containers

 - Light : Full Sun to Partial Shade